mdchambers/dissertation/dissertation_outline.md

 		* Overexpression shows higher expression at early timepoints, and a slight recovery towards wt levels aftewards
 		* Gro LoF shows constitutively low levels of Groucho expression
 		* Is Gro zygotically expressed at all?
-		* According to modENCODE data (cite), gro transcript levels are highest at embryo deposition, and steadily decrease, reaching a low point during larval L3 stage.
+		* According to modENCODE data, gro transcript levels are highest at embryo deposition, and steadily decrease, reaching a low point during larval L3 stage.
 Gro levels are slightly elevated during late L3 and white prepupae stages, before dropping once more to approximately early/mid larval levels
 		* Our Gro profile is consistent with these observations
 		* Figure: Groucho expression timecourse (wt and mut)
 	* Drosophila Gro is a dedicated repressor